-These particular metric categories were selected, in part, due to our historical use of similar metrics prior to our initial public offering for similar compensation purposes.
 We believe the metrics captured several critical performance criteria to provide a quantitative measure of overall Company performance.

-Effective for 2013, following consultation between FWC and our Compensation Committee and the consideration and recommendation by the Compensation Committee and approval by the board of directors, we have modified the performance metrics and weightings, primarily to more closely align the metrics with those metrics we believe to be prevalently used in modeling by the investment community, as well as by our peer group.
-The metric categories and relative weighting to be applied to our 2013 fiscal year performance are set forth below.
+Effective for 2014, following consultation between FWC and our Compensation Committee and the consideration and recommendation by the Compensation Committee and approval by the board of directors, we have retained the same performance metrics and weightings utilized in 2013.
+The metric categories and relative weighting to be applied to our 2014 fiscal year performance are set forth below.

-2013 Performance metric Production (MBOE) Relative weighting 25% Lease Operating & General and Administrative Expense (\$/BOE) Drilling Capital Efficiency (\$/MBOE) 25% 25% 20% Drilling Rate of Return (%) at predrill commodity prices and actual costs All-in Finding and Development Cost (\$/BOE) 20% 10%
+2014 Performance metric Relative weighting Production (MMBOE) 25% Lease Operating & General and Administrative Expense (\$/BOE) 25% Drilling Capital Efficiency (\$/BOE) 20% Drilling Rate of Return (%) at predrill commodity prices and actual costs 20% All-in Finding and Development Cost (\$/BOE) 10%